Yanivv77/PromoIt/README.md

 ## how we implemented a project
-to implemented the project we used IDesign method to create a services with 3 layers Accessors Layer Engines Layer and Business Logic Layer we used MySQL for a database that we run in docker container so we can easily later upload it to Azure to send http request we use OpenAPI with Swagger in Azure functions that send in a queue to the userinterface we divided the services to several responsibilities that every service responsibleto a specific component in the system
+to implemented the project we used IDesign method to create a services with 3 layers Accessors Layer Engines Layer and Business Logic Layer we used MySQL for a database that we run in docker container so we can easily later upload it to Azure to send http request we use OpenAPI with Swagger in Azure functions that send in a queue to the user interface we divided the services to responsibilities that every service responsibleto a specific component in the system

 ## Main components that implemented and Works in the project
 * MySQL in a docker container